FAQs About My Photography Tours and Workshops

 You will not need any sort of off-road or 4×4 vehicle on any of my workshops or tours, except on my Colorado Fall Color tour where at least some folks should have a vehicle with high clearance/off road abilities On international cultural and wildlife tours that require driving, I’ll rent a proper vehicle and I’ll do all the driving or alternatively, depending on the tour, I’ll hire local, professional drivers.

 Yes.
 I encourage you to bring your non-participating spouse on all my trips.
-For domestic (North American) trips if they are truly non-participating, then they are most welcome to come along at a reduced rate or free of charge.
+For domestic (North American) trips if they are truly non-participating, then they are most welcome to come along at a reduced rate or free of charge (exception being the canoe/camping trip where everyone who comes along will pay the complete trip price).
 For my international cultural and foreign wildlife tours, I charge the same tour fee to everyone who comes along.